White Chocolate Almond Sourdough Bread

 • When ready to bake, preheat the oven and dutch oven to 450°F.

 • Score the dough and place it into the dutch oven.
-Bake covered for 25 minutes followed by 10-15 minutes uncovered or until golden brown.
+Bake covered for 25 minutes followed by 10-15 minutes uncovered or until golden brown and baked with an internal temperature of at least 205℉.

 • Remove the bread from the dutch oven and place on a cooling rack to cool.